ksopyla/pytorch-course/docs/index.md

 My life's work—my magnum opus—is to demystify the arcane arts of deep learning.
 They called me mad!
 And they were right!
 Madly efficient at PyTorch!
 Forget dry, boring lectures.
 Prepare for electrifying demonstrations, code that crackles with potential, and insights so profound they might just rearrange your synapses!

-**Course Goal:** To imbue you—my fearless apprentices—with the eldritch secrets of PyTorch building blocks, enabling you to conjure, dissect, and ultimately *command* modern neural network architectures like Transformers and Diffusion models.
+**Course Goal:** To prove that YOU—regardless of background—can master the fundamental building blocks of modern AI.
+Through deep understanding and engaging exploration, we'll transform you from a curious learner into a computational wizard capable of commanding Transformers, Diffusion models, and the arcane arts of PyTorch.
+This isn't just education—it's a rebellion against the belief that AI is only for the "chosen few"!

 ---